zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_1.md

 When we talk about State in React, what we're really talking about is the _data_ underpinning our application and how that might _change_.
 React "reacts" to changes in state/data.
 Whenever the state of a component changes, the component re-renders.

+💡 Note: rendering  is just a fancy word for drawing - when we write our components to the screen, we say that they render.
+In React, whenever a functional component renders, the function is called.

 To use state in React we have to use the `useState()` function.
 In React speak, this function is called a "hook", but we'll explore deeper into what hooks are in another Lab.
 For now, just know this is an in-built function React offers us to help keep track of our applications changes.

 ## Step 1 - What are we waiting for?
 Let's use some!